e97m/reading-notes/List-Comprehensions.md

 # List Comprehensions

-List comprehensions is a shortcut method that is easear and more readable which save time to the developer and who read the code after him.
+List comprehensions are a shortcut method that is easier and more readable which saves time for the developer and who read the code after him.
 The syntax is like: in `my_new_list` I want `expression` repeated using `for item in list`.
-The expression could be a vaiable, a variable multiplied by somthing, a tuple, a function, ets...
+The expression could be a variable, a variable multiplied by something, a tuple, a function, etc...

 ```Python:
 my_new_list = [ expression for item in list ]